daniel22494/daniel22494/README.md

 - 🔭 &nbsp; I’m currently working on my next full-stack web app
 - 🌱 &nbsp; I’m currently learning Typescript, PHP, and Laravel
 - 👯 &nbsp; I’m looking to collaborate on more open-source projects
-- 🎸 &nbsp; When I'm not coding: I love watching movies, playing video games with friends, and exercising!
+- 🎸 &nbsp; When I'm not coding: I love watching movies, playing video games with friends, and working out!

 ---
 <!--